seanwhs/Tutorials/AI/AI-Fluency/Part2-Advanced-Techniques-and-Workflows.md

 Run this across different models (e.g., a strong reasoning model for critique + a fast one for initial drafting) and compare outputs using the evaluation method from Part 1.

----

-### What’s Next?

-This Part 2 focuses on practical elevation.
-Would you like me to expand into **Part 3** next?
-Possible directions:
-- Building Personal AI Workflows & Open-Source Agents (LangChain, CrewAI, local setups)
-- Evaluating Models for Specific Use Cases (Engineering, Writing, Research)
-- Ethical Guardrails and Responsible Scaling of AI Use
-- Real-World Case Studies (e.g., turning architecture blueprints into production plans)

-Let me know your preference, or share a specific document/workflow you’d like to turn into an example.
-I’m ready to keep building the series.

-What did you think of this installment, and where should we go next?